Frequently Asked Questions

 No, we focus only on school districts in the United States.

 No. We focus on urban school districts and high-quality charter management organizations.

 We fund research in areas that align with our investment strategy, including personalized learning, better pay for better teachers, mayoral control of school districts and expanded learning time.

 A complete list of grant commitments to date can be found on the “Overview of Current Investments” page of this website.

 Eli Broad founded two Fortune 500 companies: Kaufman and Broad Home Corporation (now KB Home) and SunAmerica (which he sold to AIG).
 He is the son of Lithuanian immigrants, and he attended Detroit Public Schools and Michigan State University, where he worked after-school jobs to earn his tuition.
 He was the youngest CPA in the state’s history.
 Now 79, he believes philanthropy is his fourth and most important career.
 Eli has been married to Edythe Broad, also a graduate of Detroit Public Schools, for 59 years.
 They have two adult sons.

 The Broad Foundations, including The Eli and Edythe Broad Foundation and The Broad Art Foundation, together have $2.6 billion in assets.

 Yes.
-The Broad Foundations have a 14-member board of governors that advises Eli and Edythe Broad.
+The Broad Foundations have an 18-member board of governors that advises Eli and Edythe Broad.

 Through the terms of each grant, we request periodic reports from grantees on their progress toward expected milestones— over the life of a grant.
 These milestones, or metrics clearly define what we expect of our grantee organizations.
 When key performance benchmarks are met or exceeded, we may expand or deepen our relationship with the grantee.
 When key performance benchmarks are missed, we may offer to provide assistance and/or we may decide to put a grant on “pause.”
 If there is limited progress made towards meeting these targets, we may terminate an investment early.